VladyslavUsenko/basalt/doc/VioMapping.md

 * `--dataset-path` path to the dataset.
 * `--dataset-type` type of the datset.
 Currently only `bag` and `euroc` formats of the datasets are supported.
 * `--cam-calib` path to camera calibration file.
 Check [calibration instructions](doc/Calibration.md) to see how the calibration was generated.
+* `--config-path` path to the configuration file.
 * `--marg-data` folder where the data from keyframe marginalization will be stored.
 This data can be later used for visual-inertial mapping.
 * `--show-gui` enables or disables GUI.

 This opens the GUI and runs the sequence.
-The processing happens in the background as fast as possible, and the visualization results are saved in GUI and can be analysed offline.
+The processing happens in the background as fast as possible, and the visualization results are saved in the GUI and can be analysed offline.
 ![MH_05_VIO](doc/img/MH_05_VIO.png)

 The buttons in the GUI have the following meaning:
-* `show_obs` toggles the visibility the tracked landmarks in the image view.
+* `show_obs` toggles the visibility of the tracked landmarks in the image view.
 * `show_ids` toggles the IDs of the points.
 * `show_est_pos` shows the plot of the estimated position.
 * `show_est_vel` shows the plot of the estimated velocity.
 * `show_est_bg` shows the plot of the estimated gyro bias.
 * `show_est_ba` shows the plot of the estimated accel bias.
-* `show_ge` shows ground-truth trajectory in the 3D view.
+* `show_gt` shows ground-truth trajectory in the 3D view.

 By default the system starts with `continue_fast` enabled.
 This option visualizes the latest processed frame until the end of the sequence.
 Alternatively, the `continue_btn` visualizes every frame without skipping.
-If both options are disabled the system shows the frame that is selected with `show_frame` slider and user can move forward and backward with `next_step` and `prev_step` buttons.
+If both options are disabled the system shows the frame that is selected with the `show_frame` slider and the user can move forward and backward with `next_step` and `prev_step` buttons.
 The `follow` button changes between the static camera and the camera attached to the current frame.

 For evaluation the button `align_svd` is used.
-It aligns the GT trajectory with the current estimate with SE(3) transformation and prints the transformation and the root-mean-squared absolute trajectory error (RMS ATE).
+It aligns the GT trajectory with the current estimate using an SE(3) transformation and prints the transformation and the root-mean-squared absolute trajectory error (RMS ATE).

 ### Visual-inertial mapping
 To run the mapping tool execute the following command: